 6. Cesar Small Breed Filet Mignon & Vegetables Dry Food

-- Real beef as #1 ingredient: Focus on quality protein
+- Real beef as first ingredient: Provides quality protein

 - Supports dental health